 Q: When will I hear if my AHRC funding application has been successful?

-A: No – the AHRC funding is only available for September/October 2014 start.
+A: No – the AHRC funding is only available for a October 1 2017 start.

 Q: I am an EU, but not UK, student.
 What funding am I eligible for?

 A: EU students, unless they have been permanently resident in the UK for the 3 years prior to the start of their studentship, are normally awarded a fees only studentship, in line with Research Council rules.
-However, in the Midlands3Cities Doctoral Training Partnership, we are currently looking at ways in which a stipend could be provided from Institutional funds to enable us to offer a fully-funded studentship to EU applicants.
-This is not guaranteed, as it is dependent on funds available, but where possible it is what the Doctoral Training Partnership is aiming to provide.
+The University of Birmingham will supplement successful Fees Only awards with a Stipend.

 You should submit an application as normal - if successful, you will be able to choose whether to accept the place, depending on the level of funding offered.